inceptivco/supabase-devops-toolkit/README.md

 - **Database URLs**: Never commit database URLs with credentials to version control
 - **Seed Files**: Add `supabase/seed.sql` to `.gitignore` if it contains sensitive data
 - **Backup Files**: Consider encrypting backup files for sensitive data
+- **Secret Templates**: `.env.example` files contain only keys, not values
 - **Role Permissions**: Review custom roles and their permissions before bootstrap

 ## 🤝 Contributing

-This script is designed to be portable and maintainable.
+This toolkit is designed to be portable and maintainable.
 When contributing:

 1. Test on both macOS and Linux environments
 2. Ensure all operations remain idempotent
 3. Add appropriate error handling
 4. Update documentation for new features
+5. Follow the existing code style and patterns

 ## 📄 License